uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 Because of this, a NN was constructed to predict tree type (which has 11 unique tree types) instead of tree species to simplify the outputs being predicted.
 To briefly recall, tree types are 3 letter codes, where the first two letters refer to life form (BD=broadleaf deciduous, BE=broadleaf evergreen, CE=coniferous evergreen, PE=palm evergreen) and the third letter refers to the tree's mature height (S=small, which is < 8 meters, M=medium, which is 8-15 meters, and L=large, which is > 15 meters).
 Starting simply with only 2 dense layers, the neural network yielded a better but still poor accuracy of 41%.

 To try improving this, a CNN was performed on tree type with 5 convolutional layers of increasing and decreasing filter sizes and 2 dense layers.
-A slightly better accuracy of 47% was produced, which could suggest how more complex convolutional layers might prove more effective.
+Although CNNs are typically used for problems involving spatial patterns, we tried building one anyway to see if prediction accuracy could be improved.
+A slightly better accuracy of 47% was in fact achieved, which could suggest how more complex convolutional layers might prove more effective.
 Moving forward, accuracy of this model will be re-structured for better improvement.

 The following image shows the accuracy of the CNN using 5 convolutional layers and 2 dense layers to predict tree type over many iterations.

 ![Convolutional Neural Network Predicting TreeType](images/E_CNN_TreeType.png){#fig:E_CNN_TreeType width=6in}

+### Summary of Model Comparison
+To summarize all models that were performed, the table below shows the inputs, outputs, and associated accuracy for each model in terms of R^2 and RSME.

 ## References {.page_break_before}